Skip to contents

 2. H5ParcellatedScanSummary: Cluster-averaged time series data

-This vignette focuses on working with these individual scan objects - how to access them from the parent H5ParcellatedMultiScan container and what operations you can perform on each scan type.
+This vignette focuses on working with these individual scan objects - how to create them (including from neuroim2’s ClusteredNeuroVec objects), access them from the parent H5ParcellatedMultiScan container, and what operations you can perform on each scan type.

 The Data Hierarchy